 NWTC Metaversity Demo

-A custom VRChat world built for Northeast Wisconsin Technical College as a proof-of-concept for immersive, interactive education in VR.
-Built in Unity and UdonSharp — VRChat's C#-based scripting layer that runs on top of Udon, the platform's sandboxed VM.
+A commissioned proof-of-concept for immersive distance learning in VR, built for Northeast Wisconsin Technical College during COVID.
+Deployed on VRChat, built in Unity and UdonSharp.
 Supports both PC and Quest headsets with a capacity of 32 concurrent users.

-The world never went to full production, but it works — and the three classrooms in it do things that are genuinely hard to do in a flat learning environment.
+The world was never expanded to full production, but it works — and the three classrooms in it do things that are genuinely hard to do in a flat learning environment.

 Blueprint Reading Classroom